 Politics at A Level consists of UK Politics and Government, US Government and Politics, a comparative study of the UK and US, core ideologies and an optional ideology.
 Uniquely, we offer students the opportunity to choose their own optional ideology from a choice of anarchism, ecologism, feminism, multiculturalism and nationalism as a guided research project in Year 12.
 It is assessed by essays and some shorter questions, some of which have stimulus material.

-Students regularly go on Politics trips abroad, including the biannual trips (including election years) to New York and Washington DC, where the itinerary includes visits to the White House, the House of Representatives, the Senate, the Pentagon and the United Nations.
-In alternate years students can visit a European city to look at the politics in the European Union, with recent forays focusing on Brussels, Strasbourg and Frankfurt.
+Students have organised and run Politics conferences for other Trust and local schools including ones on Women in Politics and US foreign policy.
+They also enter Politics essay competitions.
+OHS students regularly go on Politics trips to the House of Commons, the House of Lords and the UK Supreme Court.
+They also go on school trips abroad, when possible, including the biennual trips in election years to New York and Washington DC, where the itinerary includes visits to the White House, the House of Representatives, the Senate, the Pentagon and the United Nations.
+In alternate years, students can visit a European city to look at the politics with recent forays focusing on Brussels, Strasbourg, Frankfurt and Amsterdam.
 Students run a mock election on Open Evening every year which is a very good barometer of political opinion!

 “The brain is wider than the sky.”
 Emily Dickinson (1830-1886)

 In the fascinating world of Psychology, we explore people, the mind and behaviour.
 Highly diverse, it interpolates cutting-edge research in neuroscience with more philosophical material from Descartes and Locke and entailing the use of experiments data analysis, debate and discussion.
 Students who study Psychology do so to gain a greater understanding of themselves and the people around them, seeking to comprehend why we behave the way we do.